 The agreement allowed the Poles to leave their forced-labour in the USSR to join a Polish army being formed on Russian soil.
 Michał Gratkowski immediately organised train tickets for his family.

 “We knew we had to get out quickly.
-If the commandant had discovered the theft we would be taken deep into Siberia, the goldmines somewhere…
+If the commandant had discovered the theft, he would have sent us deep into Siberia, the goldmines somewhere…

-The same nine Gratkowski family members who had walked into the kolholz 18 months earlier, walked out “across the meadows” in the direction of the train station.
+The same nine Gratkowski family members who had walked into the kolkhoz 18 months earlier, walked out “across the meadows” in the direction of the train station.

 “My oldest brother was quite musical.
-He played the guitar and he played the mandolin and had a balalaika as well… The Russians like to sing comical songs, ‘dirty’ songs, and being a teenager, he joined the younger generation in clubs and learnt the songs.
-He could speak fluent Russian and played music, so he was quite popular.
-We could spend the night in this attic or that room.
+He played the guitar and he played the mandolin and had a balalaika as well.
+The Russians like to sing comical, ‘dirty’ songs, and being a teenager, he joined the younger generation in clubs and learnt the songs.
+He could speak fluent Russian and played music, so he was quite popular, and we could spend the night in this attic or that room.

 “They had irrigation canals.
-We thought it was a ditch, nice and gentle, so we spread about with our suitcases and blankets and whatever to spend the night.
-Bronek got up when the sun rose and he walked ahead.
+We thought one was a ditch, nice and gentle, so we spread about with our suitcases and blankets and whatever, to spend the night.
+Bronek got up when the sun rose and walked ahead.
 He could see the water coming…

 “He was running towards us and shouting: ‘The water is coming!
 Get out!
 Get out quickly!’
-I got out and everybody else did as well but all the little bundles and mandolin and guitar, everything floated off.
+I got out and everybody else did as well but all the little bundles, mandolin and guitar—everything floated off.

-“There was Stan sitting on the bank hanging on to two suitcases, so Bronek helped him out and they walked on to pick up the bits that floated to the end.
+“There was Stan sitting on the bank hanging on to two suitcases, so Bronek helped him get out and they walked on to pick up the bits that had floated to the end.
 The mandolin and guitar were broken—all the glue had given way.
 They were no good for playing.
-We couldn’t even carry them and we still had about 70 kilometres to walk to the station.
+We couldn’t even carry them, and we still had about 70 kilometres to walk to the station.

-“We got to a station and father told Bronek to stay and watch the suitcases that we had, so he sat on one suitcase and had all the other suitcases close to him.
+“We got to a station and father told Bronek to stay and watch the suitcases, so he sat on one suitcase and had all the other suitcases close to him.

 “He could see the local boys, just waiting for him to fall asleep.
-He was tired and he was dropping off and he knew they would pinch whatever they could if he did sleep, which he did and they did.
+He was tired and dropping off, and he knew that they would pinch whatever they could if he did sleep, which he did and they did.

 “When he woke up, everything was gone.
 He was left with the suitcase that he was sitting on.”

-Inside one of the stolen suitcases were the family documents, including birth certificates.
-After Michał and Karolina died Bronek, as the eldest, tried to remember each of his siblings’ birthdays.
+One of the stolen suitcases held the family documents, including birth certificates.
+After Michał and Karolina died, it fell to Bronek to remember each of his siblings’ birthdays.

 On their way out of the USSR, they stopped at “many different places.”
 Joe does recall a Polish army camp near Bukhara.

-“Somewhere in Uzbekistan Bronek got sick as well.
+“They told him she had died, so he didn’t even see her.
+Then, somewhere in Uzbekistan, Bronek got sick as well.
 He was delirious.
-He heard his father calling him from the bottom of a well.
-He said that he could hear his father’s voice from the well, so he was going to jump in to save him.
-It was a very deep well with water at the bottom and he nearly jumped in but a Polish man grabbed him and stopped him.”
+He said that he could hear his father’s voice from the bottom of a well, so he was going to jump in to save him.
+It was a very deep well with water at the bottom, and he nearly jumped in, but a Polish man grabbed him and stopped him.”

-If Michał did manage to get to a Polish army enlistment camp, the record seems to be missing but Bronek did lead the surviving children to the Polish authorities, who from then on, organised the children’s lives.
+If Michał did manage to get to a Polish army enlistment camp, the record seems to be missing.
+Bronek lead the surviving children to the Polish authorities, who from then on, organised their lives.

 “The ship was full of people on deck.
 Some fell overboard and drowned.
 They never stopped the boat; just carried on.
 We were all sick or weak and if someone sat near the railing and slipped out, that was it…

 “We finished up in Persia.
-It was a different climate, warm, just roofs with piles [upright posts] and you had a blanket and you could lie down anywhere on the sand and sleep.
-The sea was nearby and a lot of people went into the sea to wash or play…”
+It was a different climate, warm, just rooves with piles [upright posts] and you had a blanket and you could lie down anywhere on the sand and sleep.
+The sea was nearby and a lot of people went into the sea to wash or play.”

-It is not clear what information Bronek had regarding the options for his immediate future or that of his siblings.
-They may have initially been transported from the port of Pahlevi to Teheran, where several tented camps for the Poles had been set up.
-With regular meals and proper medical attention the Gratkowski children, like many other Poles, started to recover their health.
+It is not clear what information Bronek had regarding the options for his immediate future, or that of his siblings.
+Authorities would have moved them out of Pahlevi, a temporary holding area, to Teheran, where several tented camps for the Poles had been set up.
+With regular meals and proper medical attention, the Gratkowski children started to recover their health.

-At their ages, at least Bronek and Władysław would have qualified to join the Junaki, the military cadet school set up by the Polish army for Polish teenagers.
-For whatever reason, it seems that Bronek sacrificed that opportunity in order to keep the siblings together—and five did stay together, as shown below in the Red Cross list of Polish evacuees from the USSR in 1942.4
+At their ages, at least Bronek and Władysław would have qualified to join the junaki, the military cadet school set up by the Polish army for Polish teenagers.
+It seems that Bronek sacrificed that opportunity in order to keep the siblings together.

 “Because the war was still going on, if there was an available ship, it took some refugees.
-If a country accepted them, they would load some in and they would go off.
+If a country accepted them, they would load some on board and they would go off.

-“The Polish people in charge of the whole camp had a doctor who examined everybody to make sure they were healthy enough to travel.
-If we were healthy enough we could go.
-Bronek was not supposed to come with us because the shipment was already full, but they were going to take the rest of the family, except Stan and Hela.
+“The Polish people in charge of the whole camp in Teheran had a doctor who examined everybody to make sure they were healthy enough to travel.
+If we were healthy, we could go.
+Bronek was not supposed to come with us, because the shipment was already full, but they were going to take the rest of the family, except Stan and Hela.
 Overnight a boy about Bronek’s age died—he was on the same transport—so the lady in charge called him to the office and said, “There’s a place for you to go, but you have to go as such and such.’
-He told me the name of the boy who died but I don’t remember.
+He told me the name, but I don’t remember.

-“An American ship was taking us.
-We went to India… the ship stayed in port a week or two and then they decided to put us in an African camp in Tanganika [now Tanzania], Tengeru.
+“An American ship took us to India.
+We stayed in port a week or two and then they decided to put us in an African camp in Tanganika [now Tanzania], Tengeru.
 We stayed there until ’48 when we went to England.

-“Stan located us through the Red Cross from New Zealand.
-We were already in England after the war.
+“Stan located us through the Red Cross.
+We were already in England.
 We tried to locate Hela but we never found out where she was.
 We lost her.
 Being younger still than I was, I don’t suppose she would even know her name if somebody adopted her.”

-Stanisław appears in the list of Polish children in Isfahan5 but Helena does not, suggesting she may have died in Teheran or was adopted under another name.
+Stanisław appears in the list of Polish children in Isfahan4 but Helena does not, suggesting she may have died in Teheran or was adopted under another name.
 The Red Cross list of evacuees from the USSR indicates that five Gratkowski siblings went to Africa some time before Stanisław went to New Zealand.
-Stanisław’s details farther down the list are more sketchy and date of birth incorrect, showing how hard it would have been for a child his age to remember his or her own background.
-Stanisław was born in 1934, not the 1936 on the Red Cross list.6
+Stanisław’s details farther down the list are more sketchy and date of birth incorrect, showing how difficult it would have been for a child his age to remember his or her own background.
+Stanisław was born in 1934, not the 1936 on the Red Cross list.5